Igor Rostislavovich Shafarevich: in Memoriam: Non-mathematical activity

-In 1974 Shafarevich left the Sakharov Human Rights Committee and began to collaborate with Alexander Solzhenitsyn in publishing an anthology ``Iz pod glyb' (`From under the rubble') \cite{Solzh1}).
-First published in Russian by YMCA-Press in 1974, it was translated the following year in France, United States, England, and Germany.
-In this collection of articles the authors living in Russia at the time discuss the present and the possible future of Russia.
-Consequently, condemned by official Soviet propaganda as expressing hatred of socialistic ideas, it was also condemned by many left-inclining Russian dissidents as expressing Russian nationalism, chauvinism and an attempt to replace a democratic society with an autocratic one.
-Shafarevich contributed three essays, on ethics, on the national problem, and on socialism.
-The latter one was the synopsis of his book \cite{ShafSocialism} which he had already written a year earlier but would publish only later in 1977 by YMCA Press with a foreword by Solzhenitsyn.
-The book was translated into French the same year.
-Before the book `Iz pod Glyb' had been released in the West, Solzhenitsyn was forcefully deported from Russia, leaving to Shafarevich the responsibility to discuss the book at several press-conferences for foreign journalists (New-York Times, Frankfurter Allgemeine, BBC).
-On many occasions, Solzhenitsyn expressed his respect of Shafarevich.
-Thus he writes in his essay ``Bodalsia telenok s dubom'' of 1975: ``We have two thousand people in Russia with world-wide fame, for many of them, it was much louder than for Shafarevich (mathematicians exist on Earth in weak minority), however as citizens they are zeros because of their cowardice; and from this zero only a dozen took over and have grown to a tree, and among them is Shafarevich.''
-On another occasion he wrote: ``The depth, the solidity of this man, not only in his figure, but in all his live-image, were immediately noticed.''
+In 1974, Shafarevich leaves the Sakharov Human Rights Committee and begins to collaborate with Alexander Solzhenitsyn in publishing an anthology ``Is pod glyb' (`From under the rubble') \cite{Solzh1}).
+First published in Russian by IMCA-Press in 1974, it was translated the following year in France, the USA, England, and Germany.
+In this collection of articles, the authors who, at that time, all resided in Russia discuss the present and the possible future of their country.
+The anthology has been condemned by the official Soviet propaganda as expressing the hatred of socialist ideas.
+The book had also been condemned by many left-leaning Russian dissidents as expressing Russian nationalism, chauvinism, and an attempt to replace a democratic society with an autocratic one.
+Shafarevich contributed three essays: one on ethics, one on the national problem, and one on socialism.
+The latter essay was the synopsis of his book \cite{ShafSocialism}, which he had already written a year before, but would publish later by the YMCA Press with a foreword by Solzhenitsyn in 1977.
+The book had been translated into French the same year.
+Earlier, before the book was released in the West, Solzhenytsyn was forcefully deported from Russia, So, Shafarevich had to take responsibility for discussing the book at several press conferences for foreign journalists (The New York Times, Frankfurter Allgemeine, BBC).
+On many occasions, Solzhenitsyn expressed his respect for Shafarevich.
+Thus, he writes in his essay ``Bodalsia telenok s dubom'' of 1975: "We have two thousand people in Russia, with worldwide fame, for many of them, it was much louder than for Shafarevich (mathematicians exist on Earth in a weak minority), however, as citizens, they are zeros because of their cowardice, and from this zero only a dozen took over and have grown into a tree, and among them is Shafarevich.''
+On another occasion, he wrote: "The depth, the solidity of this man, not only in his figure, but in all his life image, was immediately noticed and attached.''